Is It OK to Use ChatGPT and AI Chatbots at University?

 Know What Your Professors Expect

-Your professor will not allow you to use ChatGPT to write a paper or essay for you.
+Your professor will not allow you to use AI tools to write a paper or essay for you.
 (And they have tools at their disposal to detect copied work, like Grammarly’s plagiarism checker and GPTZero, an app developed by Princeton University student Edward Tian to detect whether an AI program wrote your essay.)

 On the other hand, some professors are embracing AI bots as interactive, creative tools that can inspire your thinking.

 “Using ChatGPT is not all bad — as long as you use it to help you develop your own ideas,” said Quill.
 “For example, you can use it to get input on a topic the same way you might ask for ideas from a classmate during a brainstorming session.
-Or, you might ask ChatGPT about arguments against your thesis so that you can develop counterarguments that will make your essay stronger.
+Or, you might ask it about arguments against your thesis so that you can develop counterarguments that will make your essay stronger.
 You could also use it as you do a search engine by asking it to find sources about a topic you are researching.”

 “However, be sure to only use ChatGPT with your professor’s permission and in accordance with university policies,” she added.
 “Don’t risk your university career by committing plagiarism.
 If you aren’t sure what is permitted or expected, ask!”